-Garden cress or English watercress (Lepidium sativum L.) is an annual herbaceous species belonging to the Brassicaceae family.
+Garden cress (Lepidium sativum L.) is an annual herbaceous species belonging to the Brassicaceae family.

 From the systematic point of view it belongs to the Domain Eukaryota, Kingdom Plantae, Magnoliophyta Division, Magnoliopsida Class, Order Capparales, Family Brassicaceae and therefore to the Genus Lepidium and to the species L. sativum.
 It is synonymous: Crucifera nasturtium E.H.L.Krause.

 The term Lepidium comes from the Greek λεπίδιον lepídion, diminutive of λεπίς lepís scale (of fish), flakes: for the shape of the flakes similar to small flakes.
 The specific epithet sativum, comes from satum (past participle of sero sowing, planting) sown, planted: which is sown or plant, cultivated, domestic.

 Geographic Distribution and Habitat –

 The Garden cress, is an annual plant of probable African origin (Abyssinia, Egypt), cultivated in the Middle Ages as a salad and today still present as adventitia in almost all regions of Italy, but in the process of rapid decline.
 It grows in the uncultivated, in abandoned fields, along the roads, from the sea level to the lower mountain belt.
 Biological form: scaposa terofita.